 .xml extension.
 These statements both refer to the same task, and achieve the same effect:

 anchor -i *.png -t features/hog anchor -i *.png -t /path/to/anchorDistribution/config/tasks/features/hog.xml

 Understanding each task

-- An overview of all the predefined tasks is found in Example Usage.
+- See an overview of all Predefined Tasks and Example Usage.

 - Each task also includes a more detailed description as a comment in its BeanXML.